metacpan/metacpan-cpan-extracted/distros/P/Promise-Me/README.md

 This sets or gets the result returned by the asynchronous process.
 The data is exchanged through shared memory.

-This method is used internally n combination with [\"await\"](#await){.perl-module}, [\"all\"](#all){.perl-module} and [\"race\"](#race){.perl-module}
+This method is used internally in combination with [\"await\"](#await){.perl-module}, [\"all\"](#all){.perl-module} and [\"race\"](#race){.perl-module}